You’re trying to do something right now that is very difficult, and believe me, I sympathize.

 So the better test would be to have you put skin in the game, and that’s what I suggest that you do right now.
 First buy any of our products that is right for you, sign up for Use it or Lose it and study for one week.
 But also purchase any other product that you have been considering and study with that one for a week.
-Our refund policy is 30 days unconditional with no fine print, check the other companies refund policy to see what their policy is.
 Most companies have at least 30 day money back guarantees.

 At the end of the week you will know which product helped you learn and remember more.
 This will work much better than the test where you only try the free demos.
 You will remember what you bought, and it’s much more likely to work.